Larry Wilson (American football): Legacy and honors

-Post-playing career
+Executive and scouting career

-Following his retirement as a player, Wilson was named secondary coach and director of scouting.
+Following his retirement as a player, Wilson was named the Cardinals' secondary coach and director of scouting.
 He stepped down as secondary coach after the 1973 season.
-He was the Cardinals’ Director of Pro Scouting from 1973-1976, and Director of Pro Personnel 1977-1988.
-In 1977, he was named general manager, a post he would hold (under various titles) for the next 17 years.
+He was the Cardinals’ director of pro scouting from 1973 to 1976, and director of pro personnel from 1977 to 1988.
+In 1977, Wilson was named the Cardinals' general manager, a post he would hold (under various titles) for the next 17 years.
 He also served as interim head coach in 1979 after the dismissal of Bud Wilkinson.
-Wilson was the first general manager of the Arizona Cardinals in 1988, adding the title of vice president after the team's move to Arizona.
+In 1988, Wilson became the first general manager of the relocated Arizona Cardinals, adding the title of vice president after the team's move to Arizona.
 He stepped down as general manager in 1993, but remained as vice president until his retirement after the 2002 season.